 In This Article

-Even after your winter decorations are stowed away, this colorful houseplant can be a verdant addition to your houseplant collection—and you may even be able to coax it into blooming again the next fall.
+For many households, purchasing poinsettias to decorate for the holidays is an annual ritual.
+These attractive, colorful plants are often used as centerpieces or given as gifts during the festivities.
+Even after your winter decorations are stowed away, this colorful species can make a lovely addition to your houseplant collection—and you may even be able to coax it into blooming again the next fall.

-Best Growing Conditions for Your Poinsettia Plant
+Best Growing Conditions for Poinsettia

 The poinsettia plants you purchase during the holiday season have been forced into bloom by growers in time for the festivities.
 The red "petals" we prize are actually leaflike bracts surrounding small, cup-shaped yellow blooms, although the bracts last longer than the tiny flowers.